 Whether you’re single, newly married, or have a large family, there are a ton of reasons to live in a development community.
 These popular places have neighborhood pools, tennis courts, fitness centers, and frequent activities to keep adults and kids sane in the summertime.
 Even if you don’t plan on using them regularly, amenities can indirectly boost property value when you’re ready to sell or rent.
-Of course all these features cost money, and that’s where a Homeowner’s Association (HOA) comes in.
+Of course, all these features cost money, and that’s where a Homeowner’s Association (HOA) comes in.
 If a property is in an HOA, the resident must sign an agreement to become a member.
 It doesn’t matter if you’re entering into a For Sale By Owner (FSBO) or a For Rent By Owner (FRBO) deal.
 The person who takes over the house or condo is considered part of the membership.

-HOAs have governing documents and something called Covenants, Conditions and Restrictions (CC&Rs) that declare what their bylaws are.
+HOAs have governing documents and something called Covenants, Conditions, and Restrictions (CC&Rs) that declare what their bylaws are.
 The laws have to do with common responsibilities, architecture, and behavior of residents, such as:

 Associations are run by a Board of Directors voted in by members during special elections.
 The Board determines how often they meet to discuss ongoing issues in the development and records these minutes for the community.

-Those entering into a FSBO and FRBO deal should inform themselves of the CC&Rs of the Homeowner’s Association.
+Those entering into an FSBO and FRBO deal should inform themselves of the CC&Rs of the Homeowner’s Association.
 This will let you know all the rules you need to follow before becoming a resident.
 Here beycome shows you an example of a Community Disclosure from a Florida HOA.
 Other documents, such as board meeting minutes, will also be helpful in understanding their priorities and how they work.
 Every member within an HOA must adhere to all rules, even if the property changes hands.

 2. HOA Fees and Dues